pyouroboros/ouroboros/README.md

 ### Prometheus metrics

 Ouroboros keeps track of containers being updated and how many are being monitored.
 Said metrics are exported using [prometheus](https://prometheus.io/).
-Metrics are enabled with or without this flag, it is up to you if you would like to expose the port or not.
+Metrics are collected by ouroboros with or without this flag, it is up to you if you would like to expose the port or not.

 > Default is `8000`